abtsousa/hook/README.md

 ## Overview

-Hook is a simple, lightning-fast CLI tool that uses the Gemini API to generate shell commands based on a user query.
+Hook is a lightning-fast CLI tool that uses AI to generate shell commands based on a user query.
+Simply write what you want to do in the terminal, and let AI do the work!

 Written 100% in Go.
 Should work in Linux, macOS and Windows!